Squabble Up: Composition

 "Squabble Up" consists of a Moog synthesizer-driven groove.
 Pitchfork commented that "Squabble Up" borrows a "funky bassline" from the 1984 "classic '80s techno" freestyle song "When I Hear Music" by American singer-songwriter Debbie Deb.
 It sees the rapper channeling "elements of his California rap heritage", fusing "G-funk, hyphy, and even mariachi".
 His vocal performance includes using "myriad voices, octave changes, and shrieks".
 Lamar accuses other rappers of being fake without name-dropping any artist in particular.
 It observes themes of personal evolution, criticism from within the music industry as well as cultural commentary.
 In reference to his admiration for his work, Lamar mentions saxophonist Kamasi Washington, whom he collaborated with for GNX as well as To Pimp a Butterfly (2015).

 Critical reception

 "Squabble Up" received critical acclaim.
-In a track review for Pitchfork, Matthew Ritchie praised Lamar for turning the sample into a 90s club hit" and thought his "lyrical hatred" on the track was "far-reaching", making for a "fun" listen.
-Zachary Horvath of HotNewHipHop argued that "Squabble Up" possesses "the most mainstream appeal" out of all the songs on the album and noted the use of "great wordplay, slick flows, and some great personality".
+In a track review for Pitchfork, Matthew Ritchie praised Lamar for reshaping the Debbie Deb sample into a "'90s club hit" and found its broad lyrical targets made for a fun listen.
+Zachary Horvath of HotNewHipHop called it the most commercially appealing track on the album and cited its wordplay and personality as strengths.

+GNX album reviews often singled out the track.
+Exclaim! described it as "by far the catchiest moment on the record," praising Lamar's handling of the Debbie Deb sample.
+Writing for Clash, Karl Blakesley placed it among the album's highlights and noted the force of Lamar's vocal performance.
+NME grouped it with other uptempo cuts on GNX, reading it as Lamar working in the G-funk tradition.
+The Ringer called it frenetic and freewheeling, arguing that its more technically ambitious passages came across as effortless.

+Pitchfork's album review was less enthusiastic about the production, arguing the basslines were too clean for the style Lamar was aiming for, and that they should have carried more weight.